everx-labs/TON-Surf-Localization/README-en.md

 It's extremely important to edit strings in the latest version of file.
 Otherwise, your changes can cause conflicts when merging them.
 To get the file latest version, please check the current Surf version number and select the Github branch with the same number.

 1. Open [Surf for Translators](https://ton-surf-translate.firebaseapp.com/).
-If opening for the fist time, please comply with legal requirements as discribed in the [Help Center](https://help.ton.surf/en/support/solutions/articles/77000236686-do-i-need-to-register-to-use-surf-).
+If opening for the fist time, please comply with legal requirements as described in the [Help Center](https://help.ever.surf/en/support/solutions/articles/77000236686-do-i-need-to-register-to-use-surf-).
 2. In the upper left corner, click the Surf icon.
 3. Scroll down and find the Surf current version number.
    ![alt text](images/screenshot-19.png)
-4. Open the bookmark with your local repositiory copied from TON-Surf-Localization.
+4. Open the bookmark with your local repository copied from TON-Surf-Localization.
 5. Click on the branch name and enter the version number you found at [Surf for Translators](https://ton-surf-translate.firebaseapp.com/).
    ![alt text](images/screenshot-23.png)
-7. If there is no appropriate branch in the list, create it the following way:
+6. If there is no appropriate branch in the list, create it the following way:
    ![alt text](images/screenshot-20.png)
    a.
 Enter the branch name starting from the "surf@" and containing the Surf version number.
 For example, surf@6.6.9
    b.
 Click **Create branch**.